Byron PeeblesBlog

 Inside of Ubuntu, I use XFCE4 as my window manager.
 It seems like a good balance, for me, of tiling window managers and something more heavy weight like Gnome or KDE.
 Its workspace management is particularly nice.

-My default terminal is xfce4-terminal.
+My default terminal is Ghostty, although I’ve used alacritty and the built in XFCE4 terminal as well.
 I use Neovim for my primary coding interface.
 My (Neo)Vim dotfiles are in my GitHub profile.

 I’ve been experimenting with using Logseq for note taking/outlining since most other attempts I’ve tried have failed.
 I sync between my phone and computer (with a backup going to a remote location—encrypted) using Syncthing.
 There are many set up guides if you search, so for now I won’t be adding more.
 But it has beeen working for me.